Sushma-Ravindra/gas_leakage_detector_riscv/README.md

 Synopsys design constraints (.sdc)

 Floorplan control parameter:
-core area depends upon :

 Aspect ratio:  Aspect ratio will decide the size and shape of the chip.
 It is the ratio between horizontal routing resources to vertical routing resources (or) ratio of height and width.
 Aspect ratio = width/height
-Core utilization:- Utilization will define the area occupied by the standard cells, macros, and other cells.If core utilization is 0.8 (80%) that means 80% of the core area is used for placing the standard cells, macros, and other cells, and the remaining 20% is used for routing purposes.

-core utilization = (macros area + std cell area +pads area)/ total core area Pad placement:

-In ASIC design three types of IO Pads.
-Generally pad placement and pin placement is done by Top-Level people.
+Core utilization:- Utilization will define the area occupied by the standard cells, macros, and other cells.If core utilization is 0.8 (80%) that means 80% of the core area is used for placing the standard cells, macros, and other cells, and the remaining 20% is used for routing purposes. core utilization = (macros area + std cell area +pads area)/ total core area Pad placement:In ASIC design three types of IO Pads: Power,Ground,Signal.Generally pad placement and pin placement is done by Top-Level people.
 It is critical to the functional operation of an ASIC design to ensure that the pads have adequate power and ground connections and are placed properly in order to eliminate electro-migration and current-switching related problems.

-Power
-Ground
-Signal